sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 The creation of this strategy document stems from a request to help IITB decide whether it should prioritize buying an IT Solution over building one.

-Looking for a default answer and approach to the question "Should an IT Solution be built or bought?" at the organizational level is a mental shortcut that bypasses [GC Mandatory Procedures for Enterprise Architecture Assessment](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) as well as the concepts of solution architecture, where the relevant experts of the organization, both from business lines, finance, security, information technology, etc., work together to design a solution while leveraging various resources, including people, tools, processes, and rules.
+Looking for a default answer and approach to the question "Should an IT Solution be built or bought?" at the organizational level is a mental shortcut that bypasses GC Mandatory Procedures for [Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and [on Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604) as well as the concepts of solution architecture, where the relevant experts of the organization, both from business lines, finance, security, information technology, etc., work together to design a solution while leveraging various resources, including people, tools, processes, and rules.

 An IT solution is by default built, whether by a single person, multiple teams or by a third party, and it will most often consist in an assemblage of many components, known as IT Products in this document.